Excluded power graphs of groups: Excluded Power Graphs

 \begin{proof} In (i), there is no element of $\mathcal{X}$ dividing $\oo{g}$ for any $g\in H$.
-Thus for any $k$ $(2\leq k \leq \oo{g})$ there is an edge from $g$ to $g^k$ in $\dpk{-\mathcal{X}}{H}$ by Lemma \ref{lem:weakexcludededge}.
+Thus, for any $k$ $(2\leq k \leq \oo{g})$ there is an edge from $g$ to $g^k$ in $\dpk{\exclude{\mathcal{X}}}{H}$ by Lemma \ref{lem:weakexcludededge}.

 In (ii), Corollary \ref{cor:genarecliques} implies that the generators of $C$ comprise a directed clique.
 Pick $g\in H\setminus\{\id\}$.
-Note that $\oo{g} \mid \ord{H}$, so it a product of primes in $\mathcal{X}$.
+Note that $\oo{g} \mid \ord{H}$, so it is a product of primes in $\mathcal{X}$.
 Lemma \ref{lem:weakexcludededge} gives there is no edge from $g$ to $g^k$ for any $k$ not coprime to $\oo{g}$.
-Thus there no edges other than those in the directed cliques, giving (ii).
+Thus, there are no edges other than those in the directed cliques, giving (ii). \end{proof}